 Council's Delivery Program is founded on social justice principles including the provision of equal rights and participation for all people.
 In its delivery program Council states that it will promote equal rights by providing opportunities for all people to participate in community life; and for all people to genuinely participate in decisions that affect their lives.
+This involves a two way flow of views and information.
+These principles will help Council to achieve its goals in developing positive community attitudes and behaviours towards people with disabilities.

-Links to the Snowy Monaro Regional Council Delivery Program 2014-17
+Link to the Snowy Monaro Regional Council Delivery Program 2014-17